Skip to content

 Headers

-In this section, you can specify special headers that you want to add when accessing the data source ("to origin" type), or when distributing content to users ("to customer" type).
+In this section, you can specify special headers that need to be added when accessing the data source (To source), or when delivering content to end users (For client).

 Timeouts